 ALL players MUST be weighed prior to each game by the opposing team’s coach or representative.
 All players must have their jersey with them.
 Players will not be allowed to weigh in with no clothing in order to make weight.
 The opposing team’s head coach, or representative, will act as the final judge.
 The home team must furnish a calibrated scale approved by the league.
 All teams must use a beam type scale (aka detecto).
 If prior to the start of the game a player makes body weight for his respective division, with or without football equipment, he will be eligible to play.
 To participate in the game, all players must wear all required football equipment as listed in Article VIII of these Rules of Play.

 For early weigh-in needs, there shall be two host sites, designated by the GCYL each week (one on the East side of town and one on the West side).
+Any player that needs an early weigh in regardless of hosting that day, must send players to the central locations.

 There is to be a GCYL Executive Committee member or assigned representative present at each of the sites at a specific time to be designated by the GCYL to administer early weigh-ins for all teams for the weekend.
 Participant players are required to wear their official numbered game jersey to the weigh in.
+If a player makes weight at the early weigh in, he does not have to weigh in again with the rest of the players.
+If a player doesn’t attend the early weigh in, he should weigh in with the rest of his teammates at the home field prior to the game.
+Coaches or Coordinators should work directly with each other prior to game day to facilitate the smooth operation of the early weigh in process and in the best interest of the players involved so that the maximum game participation can be achieved.

 No team or any of its representatives may waive the weight limit for any player.